quickwit-oss/quickwit/docs/deployment/deployment-modes.md

 sidebar_position: 1
 ---

-Quickwit distributed search engine relies on 4 major services and one maintenance service:
+As an application, Quickwit is built out of multiple services and is designed to run as a horizontally-scalable distributed system.
+Currently, Quickwit supports four core services (indexer, searcher, metastore, control plane) and one maintenance service (janitor):

+- Indexers ingest documents from data sources and build indexes.
-- The Searchers for executing search queries from the REST API.
+- Searchers execute search queries submitted via the REST API.
-- The Indexers that index data from data sources.
-- The Metastore that stores the index metadata in a PostgreSQL-like database or in a cloud storage file.
+- The Metastore stores index metadata in a PostgreSQL-compatible database or cloud-hosted file.
-- The Control plane that schedules indexing tasks to the indexers.
+- The Control Plane distributes and coordinates indexing workloads on indexers.
-- The Janitor that executes periodic maintenance tasks.
+- The Janitor performs periodic maintenance tasks.

-Quickwit is compiled as a single binary or Docker image, and you can choose to start one, several services or all of them.
-Each node also always serves the UI static assets required by the UI React app.

-You can deploy Quickwit on a single node or multiple nodes.

-## Single-node
+Quickwit is distributed as a single binary or Docker image.
+The behavior of that executable file or image is controlled with the `--service` option of the `quickwit run` command and defines which services run on a node.
+You may start one service, multiple, or all of them.
+Nodes always serve the REST API and the search and admin UI.
+In addition, they will redirect requests that they cannot satisfy to the appropriate nodes in the cluster.
+Finally, each service can run on one or several nodes depending on the expected load on the system.

+## Standalone mode (single node)

-This is the simplest way to get started with Quickwit.
-First, launch all the services with the `quickwit run` [command](../reference/cli.md), and then you're ready to ingest and search data.
+This deployment mode is the simplest way to get started with Quickwit.
+Launch all the services with the `quickwit run` [command](../reference/cli.md), and you are now ready to ingest data and search your indexes.

-## Multi nodes
+## Cluster mode (multi-node)

 You can deploy Quickwit on multiple nodes.
-We provide a [helm-chart](kubernetes.md) to help you deploy Quickwit on Kubernetes.
+We provide a [Helm chart](kubernetes.md) to help you deploy Quickwit on Kubernetes.
+In cluster mode, you must store your index data on a shared storage backend such as Amazon S3 or MinIO.

-As soon as you are running at least 2 nodes, there are several restrictions:
-- you have to use a distributed data store such as Amazon S3 or MinIO for storing your index; a local file system storage will not work;
-- if you use the [Ingest API](../reference/rest-api.md), you must send your queries directly to the indexer.
-When sent to a searcher, you will get a 404 response.
-Note that when search queries are addressed to an indexer, it acts as a root searcher node and dispatches leaf requests to searchers;

 ## One indexer, multiple searchers

-One Quickwit node running on a decent instance can ingest data at speeds up to 40 MB/sec from Kafka.
-A deployment with one indexer is thus a good start.
-However, you may need several searchers for handling large datasets or serving many resource-intensive queries such as aggregation queries.
+One indexer running on a small instance (4 vCPUs) can ingest documents at a throughput of 20-40MB/s (1-3+ TB/day).
+A deployment with one indexer is thus an excellent place to start.
+However, you may need several searchers to handle large datasets or serve many resource-intensive requests such as aggregation queries.

 ## Multiple indexers, multiple searchers

-Indexing a single [data source](../configuration/source-config.md) on several indexers is currently only possible with a [Kafka source](../configuration/source-config.md#kafka-source).
+Indexing a single [data source](../configuration/source-config.md) on several indexers is only possible with a [Kafka source](../configuration/source-config.md#kafka-source).
-Support distributed indexing for Pulsar and the Ingest API sources is planned for Q2, stay tuned!
+Support for native distributed indexing is planned for Quickwit 0.7 (Q4).
+Stay tuned!

 ## File-backed metastore limitations

-The file-backed metastore is mainly useful for testing purposes.
-Though it may be convenient for some specific use cases, we strongly encourage you to use a PostgreSQL metastore in production.
-The main limitations of the file-backed metastore are:
-- it does not support concurrent writes;
-- it caches metastore data and polls files regularly to update its cache.
-Thus it has a delayed view on the metastore.
+The file-backed metastore is a good fit for standalone and small deployments.
+However, it does not support multiple instances running at the same time.
+As long as you can guarantee that no more than one metastore is running at any given time, the file-backed metastore is safe to use.
+For heavy workloads, we recommend using a PostgreSQL metastore.